thoughtbot/upcase/README.md

 # License

-This application is Copyright © 2007 thoughtbot, inc. It is provided to subscribers for educational purposes only, and Subscribers do not have a license to reuse or distribute the application or its source code.
+This application is Copyright © 2007 thoughtbot, inc.

 If you submit a Contribution to this application's source code, you hereby grant to thoughtbot, inc. a worldwide, royalty-free, exclusive, perpetual and